TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 e Insurance Journal

 The mission of the _e Insurance Journal_ is to help people and businesses make well-informed decisions about buying and managing insurance.
 Although _Journal_ articles are primarily written by insurance industry professionals, the editors highly encourage editorial contributions from the lay public.
 Although contributors are free to attach personal contact information to their articles and letters, E-Insure accepts no responsibility for the consequences of publishing such potentially sensitive information in the public domain.
+If you want to update or delete the personal information you submitted with your editorial contribution, you can contact us at privacy@einsure.com

 Security